Take the next step as a graduate or postgraduate student through continued learning and mentorship.

 What kind of clinical supervision do you offer?

-We offer individual supervision and group supervision via online teleconferencing on Wednesdays between 6:00 p.m. - 9:00 p.m., and on occasional Saturdays.
+We offer individual supervision and group supervision via online teleconferencing on Wednesdays between 6:00 p.m. - 9:00 p.m., occasional Saturday and Sunday mornings.

 How do I sign up?